Heart Rate and HRV in Ecological Momentary Assessment

 The major problem researchers face with consumer wearables is getting access to data with enough granularity to be useful.
 Even if the device you have selected is capturing the data you want with sufficient accuracy the likelihood of the sensor company having a way of releasing the raw data to you is extremely low.
 At best you will get a daily summary or highly processed data that tells you very little about daily fluctuations.
 For example, the Jawbone API will only provide one heart rate value per day (on waking) although the device itself has the capacity for continuous HR monitoring.

-The Microsoft Band on the other hand allows us to have direct access (via Bluetooth) to the raw data, including HR and RR intervals.
-We are currently building an app that collects data from the MS Band, stores it on our servers and uses it to trigger mEMA surveys or populate in-app charts for the user.
-You can use this app, for example, to trigger a mobile survey when HR rise above a certain threshold for a number of minutes or to provide an hourly display of a user’s HRV levels to them on their phone.
+We are integrating into the mEMA system Smartwatches running on Android Wear this allows us to have direct access (via Bluetooth) to the raw data, including HR and RR intervals.
+We can write code directly on the watch so can perform calculations on the device and use it to trigger mEMA phone surveys.
+You can use this, for example, to trigger a mobile survey when HR rise above a certain threshold for a number of minutes or to provide an hourly display of a user’s HRV levels to them on their phone.
 It also allows us to create aggregated data sets across all your participants and custom data displays for both researchers and participants.